Dean Martin discography: Overview

-The Everybody Loves Somebody 1964 compilation album was Martin's best-selling album, narrowly missing the top spot at No. 2.
-The Dean Martin Christmas Album, released in 1966, became a perennial best-seller throughout the late 1960s and early 1970s, hitting No. 1 on Billboard's Christmas chart.
+The Everybody Loves Somebody 1964 compilation album was Martin's best-selling album.
+It sat at No. 2, narrowly missing the top spot.
+The Dean Martin Christmas Album, released in 1966, became a permanent best-seller throughout the late 1960s and early 1970s, hitting No. 1 on Billboard's Christmas chart.

 Other albums that made the Top 20 Pop Albums chart include Dream with Dean (No. 15), The Door Is Still Open to My Heart (No. 9), Dean Martin Hits Again (No. 13), (Remember Me) I'm the One Who Loves You (No. 12), Houston (No. 11), Welcome to My World (No. 20), and Gentle on My Mind (No. 14).

 Martin virtually retired from the studio after November 1974, exacerbated by Reprise's decision to withhold the Once in a While project.
 The label believed Martin paying tribute to his influences would not sell well at the height of disco.
 The label finally reversed its decision four years later after embellishing the backing tracks with a more modern, disco-flavored rhythm section.
 Once in a While concluded the artist's association with Reprise.

-His longtime producer, Jimmy Bowen, persuaded Martin to record one more album, and The Nashville Sessions, released on Warner Brothers, became a moderate success in 1983.
+His longtime producer, Jimmy Bowen, persuaded Martin to record one more album.The Nashville Sessions, released by Warner Brothers, became a moderate success in 1983.
 The crooner's recording career ended in July 1985, when he recorded the non-charting single, "L.A.
 Is My Home".
-Despite the singer's renowned for his ease in front of audiences, no live albums were made available until after his passing in 1995.
+Despite the singer's renown for his ease in front of audiences, no live albums were made available until after his death in 1995.

 Demand for Martin's recordings continues to be significantly high in the new millennium.
 Capitol and Collectors' Choice Music re-released Martin's original studio albums.
 Bear Family Records, one of the world's leading reissue labels based in Germany, chronicled the singer's complete recording sessions in four lavish box sets.
 Capitol's 2004 compilation, Dino: The Essential Dean Martin, was certified platinum by the RIAA.

-Country singer Martina McBride overdubbed her vocal onto Martin's original version of "Baby It's Cold Outside" two years later for Capitol's Forever Cool duets project, resulting in a top 40 country/top 10 Adult Contemporary hit, Martin's first single activity since "My First Country Song" 23 years earlier.
+Two years later, Country singer Martina McBride overdubbed her vocals onto Martin's original version of "Baby It's Cold Outside" for Capitol's Forever Cool duets project.
+This resulted in a Top 40 Country/Top 10 Adult Contemporary hit which was Martin's first single activity since "My First Country Song" 23 years earlier.
 The album featured overdubbed duets with McBride, Kevin Spacey, Dave Koz, Chris Botti, Shelby Lynne, Big Bad Voodoo Daddy and more.
 A duet of "I'll Be Home for Christmas" with Scarlett Johansson was added to Martin's My Kind of Christmas CD.

 Cool Then, Cool Now, a two-CD/book released on Hip-O Records in 2011, examined the artist's signature hits along with a significant dose of lesser-known recordings.